armstrca/Inventory-Management-System/to-do.md

 #Order model
   Add array of products to Order model

-#Products
-  Fix up products#show

 #Inventory_transaction stuff
   Returns?
   Refunds?
   Figure it out

-#Suppliers
-  Block outgoing orders to suppliers in "arrears" status?

-#Categories
-  Make categories#show show a table of all products in that category Association from category to subcategory

 #Layout
   Fix center of the site so that it still works in smaller view (responsive)